 - a.
-To explore urgently opening a trade dispute with the Secretary of State for Education over HE funding; - b.
-To coordinate with other HE unions and students to build wide support for the dispute; - c.
+To open a trade dispute with the Secretary of State for Education over HE funding; - b.
+To coordinate with other HE unions and students to build wide support for the dispute;

+c.
 To campaign to build awareness and support for the dispute, highlighting the direct link between sector funding, employment conditions and student experience.